-The Office of the University Registrar shall provide to the Vice President for Student Affairs and/or the Associate/Vice Chancellor for Student Affairs Office of Compliance, Student Policy, Research & Assessment a report, by division, of enrolled students, excluding graduating seniors, for each division at which a referendum is scheduled, as of the last scheduled day of the referendum.
+The Office of the University Registrar shall provide to the Vice President for Student Affairs and/or the Associate/Vice Chancellor for Student Affairs a report by division of enrolled students, excluding graduating seniors, for each division at which a referendum is scheduled as of the last scheduled day of the referendum.
 The definition of "graduating senior" shall be defined by the Vice President of Student Affairs in consultation with the University Registrar.
-The report shall include the number of full and/or part-time students by division and/or campus who are eligible to voteeach student's name, student identification number, and school of enrollment.
-The Office of Compliance, Student Policy, Research & Assessment Vice President for Student Affairs and/or the Associate/Vice Chancellor for Student Affairs or designees shall forward the report to the petitioning student organization.
+The report shall include full and/or part-time students by division and/or campus who are eligible to vote.
+The Vice President for Student Affairs and/or the Associate/Vice Chancellor for Student Affairs or designees shall forward the report to the petitioning student organization.

-In those instances where the University Registrar is unable to provide accurate enrollment figures, the petitioning student organization shall request from the campus Chancellor or the Dean of the schoolthe Vice President for Student Affairs and/or the Associate/Vice Chancellor for Student Affairs or designees shall provide an , college, or division an estimation of the eligible student voting population, based on the previous year's student population and current enrollment figures.
+In those instances where the University Registrar is unable to provide accurate enrollment figures, the Vice President for Student Affairs and/or the Associate/Vice Chancellor for Student Affairs or designees shall provide an estimation of the eligible student voting population based on the previous year's student population and current enrollment figures.